m1rl0k/GoSecretScanv2/README.md

 ### GitHub Actions

-This tool is available as a reusable GitHub Action!
-You can use it in your workflows:
+The repository also exposes a reusable GitHub Action for CI pipelines:

 ```yaml
 name: Security Scan